CIGIHub/greyjay/README.md

 ### Themed Content

-The second aspect to themes is ThemeContent, which are collections of logos, logo links, text blocks, and follow links which tend to be found in headers and footers which could need to customized if a theme implies a different organization.
+The third aspect to themes is ThemeContent, which are collections of logos, logo links, text blocks, and follow links which tend to be found in headers and footers which could need to customized if a theme implies a different organization or different organizational unit.

 The content is access through a series of theme aware template tags.